Jan. 7, 2012

 - Rossi pulls the hose out of the wall and shows me the end of it for five seconds and asks "Okay?"
 Rossi puts the hose back in the wall.

-- I can't see anything coming out of the hose, not even condensed steam.
+- No, its not okay.
+I can't see anything coming out of the hose, not even condensed steam.
 I pause the camera.

 - I ask him if there is a better background we can use to see the steam.
 We look around for something to use.
 Levi is wearing two black t-shirts.
 Levi takes one off and holds it up as a backdrop.

 - I start the camera again.
-Rossi says, "Are you ready?"
-By his statements and actions, it is clear to me that, for whatever reasons, he cannot or will not keep the hose out of the wall for an extended period of time.
+Rossi: "Are you ready?" - By his statements and actions, it is clear to me that, for whatever reasons, he cannot or will not keep the hose out of the wall for more than a few seconds.

 - Rossi holds the hose against Levi's t-shirt and the steam is now visible.

-- The steam comes out very slowly and in a very small amount, very much like a 1 Kw iron or a small electric tea kettle.
+- The steam comes out very slowly, in little puffs, very much like small electric tea kettle on a low setting.

-- I say to Rossi: "Explain what we are seeing" in an attempt to get his personal comment about what we were witnessing.
+I ask Rossi to explain what we are seeing in an attempt to get his personal comment about what we were witnessing.

-- But the steam is clearly visible against the backdrop.
+- But the steam is clearly visible now against the black backdrop.